kuoda0202/RBCT-Widget/README.md

 ---

 ## 🇬🇧 English Description

-**RBCT** is a comprehensive and visually rich helicopter dashboard widget for EdgeTX.
+DISCLAIMER: You are using this at your own risk **RBCT** is a comprehensive and visually rich helicopter dashboard widget for EdgeTX.
 It features dynamic resolution scaling, perfectly supporting the RadioMaster TX16S MK3 (800x480), TX16S MKII (480x272), and TX15 MAX (480x320) color displays.

 ### Features